Your guide to doing business in the Netherlands

-While payroll can be processed prior to obtaining a wage tax number, the wage tax can only be paid once the wage tax number has been received.
-There are approximately 40 Dutch Tax Authority offices in the Netherlands and the representative office is allocated to a company based on the location of that company’s offices, operations, etc.
+There are approximately 40 Dutch tax authority offices in the Netherlands and the representative office is allocated to a company based on the location of that company’s offices, operations, etc.

-An agent or representative company is not required by law to be licensed to make any Tax and/or Social security filings on behalf of their customer (the employer), however most of tax advisors and agents in Holland are members of a professional organisation.
+An agent or representative company is not required by law to be licensed to make any tax and/or social security fillings on behalf of their customer (the employer), however most tax advisors and agents in Holland are a member of a professional organisation.

-Normal bank opening hours are 9 am to 6 pm Monday to Friday, with some staying open later on Thursday or Friday evenings.
+Normal bank opening hours are 09:00 to 18:00 Monday to Friday, with some staying open later on Thursday or Friday evenings.
 Some banks are also open on Saturday mornings.
-According to the law in the Netherlands the maximum working time is 9 hours per day and 45 hours per week, with the average working week being 40 hours.

 It is not mandatory to make payments to either employees or the authorities from an in-country bank account.

-The working week in Netherlands is usually organised over five days, with a mandatory legal minimum of 1 day of rest - normally a Sunday.
-Employees, whose religion observes a day of rest on a day other than Sunday, may opt for Friday or Saturday as the rest day.
+Employees whose religion observes a day of rest on a day other than a Sunday, may opt for Friday or Saturday as the rest day.

 The Netherlands lies at the western edge of continental Europe, on the eastern shores of the North Sea.
 Across the sea, the Netherlands shares a maritime border with the United Kingdom, while its mainland neighbours are Germany to the east, and Belgium to the south.
 The prehistoric Netherlands was home to a variety of Germanic, Saxon and Celtic tribes - but its people confederated in the 17th century, establishing a powerful, seafaring empire with colonies and settlements across the globe, and an economy based on export and trade.
 In the 21st century the Netherlands remains a prominent political presence on the world stage as a founding member of the EU, the OECD, and the WTO - while it also has a reputation for economic prosperity and high standards of living.
 The Netherlands is characteristically flat with large open plains and estuaries, and the country experiences a pleasant maritime climate of mild winters and summers.
 The Netherlands has a vibrant and diverse culture: its main cities, including Amsterdam, Rotterdam, and the Hague, are extremely popular holiday destinations, and attract millions of visitors each year.